JonyFang/FFPopup/README.md

  Creat a new popup with custom values.

  @param contentView The view you want to appear in popup.
- @param showType    The default value is `FFPopupShowType_ShrinkIn`.
+ @param showType    The default value is `FFPopupShowType_BounceInFromTop`.
- @param dismissType The default value is `FFPopupDismissType_ShrinkOut`.
+ @param dismissType The default value is `FFPopupDismissType_BounceOutToBottom`.
  @param maskType    The default value is `FFPopupMaskType_Dimmed`.
  @param shouldDismissOnBackgroundTouch  The default value is `YES`.
  @param shouldDismissOnContentTouch     The default value is `NO`.